 Changing File Locations

-By default, the shared printer will save the output to a predefined folder on the print server.
+By default, the shared printer will save the pdf output (setting Output) to a predefined folder on the print server.
 This folder can be changed if you want to save files to a different location.

 When you use the